-The penalties for an claiming exemption when you are not eligible are severe.
+The penalties for claiming an exemption when you are not eligible are severe.
 According to sections 193.155(9) and 196.161 of the Florida Statutes, owners who are not entitled to a homestead or other exemptions will have a tax lien placed against their properties, be back taxed for up to 10 years (as applicable), be required to pay a substantial penalty (50% of the unpaid taxes for each year) and pay an interest rate of 15% per year.

 All of us have an interest in protecting our homestead exemption benefits.
 If you have information about someone receiving a homestead exemption who is not entitled to said exemption, please call (386)329-0286 or use the following form:

 Documents and Forms Disclaimer: